Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Background

 • REBOA is an alternative form of RAO for patients at risk of imminent cardiovascular collapse.
-It is performed through a femoral artery approach without the need for thoracotomy.
-REBOA is best applied prior to cardiovascular collapse when the site of hemorrhage is below the diaphragm and no open thoracic intervention is otherwise indicated.23
+It is performed through a common femoral artery approach without the need for thoracotomy.
+REBOA is best applied prior to cardiovascular collapse when the site of hemorrhage is below the diaphragm and no open thoracic intervention is otherwise indicated.15

 • ERT allows management of thoracic injuries and manual cardiac compression and thus remains the procedure of choice for patients with significant thoracic or cardiac injury.
-REBOA has been used in combination with open thoracotomy and/or sternotomy as a resuscitative bridge to open surgical control of hemorrhage to treat thoracic great vessel injury.24
+However, REBOA has been used in combination with open thoracotomy and/or sternotomy as a resuscitative bridge to open surgical control of hemorrhage to treat thoracic great vessel injury.16

 Current Recommendations